 In 2010, my Craigslist book was featured and I was interviewed in the 700,000 subscriber print newsletter "Bottom Line/Personal."
-Click on the picture to go to the article, now available free online.
+Click on the picture to go to the article "Don't Get Ripped Off On Craigslist."
 An excerpt:

 SCAMS BUYERS FALL FOR

 If you are a buyer, be aware that the more expensive the item, the more prevalent the scams...